SOLVED! Roomba Error 19 issue [5 possible Fixes]

 Step 2: Clean the charging connectors

-Roomba connects itself with the home base via tiny connectors and charges itself.
-These connectors are called “Charging connectors”, which can become dusty over time and make it difficult for your vacuum to charge correctly.
+These connectors are called “Charging connectors”, which become dusty over time and make it difficult for Roomba to charge correctly.

-However, if reinstalling the battery doesn’t fix your problem, make sure the charging connectors are clean and dust-free.
 Disconnect the Home Base from the power outlet, take a soft cloth, wipe away dust from the charging connector, and then replug it.
 Now charge your vacuum again and check if this issue has been fixed.

 Step 3: Remove any obstacles from its path